Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Subdivision Tiling

 We further add one vertex at the center of each tile, and connect the center vertex to the first vertex of each boundary edge of the tile.
 This divides an $m$-gon tile into $m$ pentagons.
 See the right of Figure \ref{subdivision}.
 The process turns any tiling into a pentagonal tiling.
 We call the process {\em pentagonal subdivision}.

-Each tile in the pentagonal subdivision has three edge vertices, one old vertex (from the original tiling), and one center vertex.
+Each tile in the pentagonal subdivision has one vertex from the original tiling, three newly added edge vertices, and one center vertex.
 The edge vertices have degree $3$.
-The degree of the old vertex remains the same.
+The degree of the original vertex remains the same.
 The degree of the center vertex is the ``degree'' (number of edges) of the original tile.
-It is easy to see that the pentagonal subdivisions of a tiling and its dual tiling are combinatorially the same, with old vertices and center vertices exchanged.
+It is easy to see that the pentagonal subdivision of a tiling and the pentagonal subdivision of the dual tiling are combinatorially the same, with original vertices and center vertices exchanged.

-Suppose we start with a regular tiling, and the distance from the new edge vertices to the nearby original vertices are the same.
+Suppose we start with a regular tiling of the sphere (i.e., Platonic solid), such that the distance from the new edge vertices to the nearby original vertices are the same.
 Then the pentagonal subdivision is a tiling by congruent pentagons.
+Figure \ref{cube_oct} gives the pentagonal subdivisions of the cube and octahedron.

+The first of Figure \ref{platonic_subdivision} shows the pentagonal subdivision of one (regular) triangular face of the (regular) tetrahedron, octahedron, or icosahedron, with $\beta=\frac{2}{3}\pi$ and $\gamma=\frac{2}{n}\pi$ ($n=3,4,5$ respectively, for tetrahedron, octahedron, icosahedron).
+We also have $\beta=\frac{2}{m}\pi$ and $\gamma=\frac{2}{3}\pi$ for the cube ($m=4$) and dodecahedron ($m=5$).
+The second of Figure \ref{platonic_subdivision} is the pentagon in the pentagonal subdivision tiling, and has the edge combination $a^2b^2c$.

-See Figure \ref{regular_subdivision}.
-In fact, we no longer require the original edges to be straight.
+We remark that we no longer require the original (dotted) edges to be straight.
 This means that we only require $\alpha+\delta+\epsilon=2\pi$ instead of $\alpha+\delta=\epsilon=\pi$.
-Moreover, if the original regular tiling is made up of $m$-gons and each vertex has degree $n$, then $\beta=\frac{2\pi}{m}$ and $\gamma=\frac{2\pi}{n}$.

-The regular tilings of the sphere are the five platonic solids.
-Since dual tilings give the same pentagonal subdivision, the pentagonal subdivision gives three tilings of the sphere by congruent pentagons. \begin{enumerate} \item Pentagonal subdivision of tetrahedron: $f=12$. \item Pentagonal subdivision of cube or octahedron: $f=24$. \item Pentagonal subdivision of dodecahedron or icosahedron: $f=60$. \end{enumerate} The first tiling is the deformed dodecahedron $T_5$ in \cite{gsy}.
+This allows the pentagonal subdivision of a Platonic solid and its dual to give the same tiling.
+For example, the two pentagonal subdivision tilings in Figure \ref{cube_oct} are obtained from each other by exchanging the normal $a$-edges and the thick $b$-edges.
+Since dual tilings give the same pentagonal subdivision, we get three tilings of the sphere by congruent pentagons: \begin{enumerate} \item Pentagonal subdivision of the tetrahedron: $f=12$. \item Pentagonal subdivision of the octahedron (or cube): $f=24$. \item Pentagonal subdivision of the icosahedron (or dodecahedron): $f=60$. \end{enumerate} The first tiling is the deformed dodecahedron $T_5$ in \cite{gsy}, and is the first of Figure \ref{subdivision_tiling}.
 Further by \cite{ay1}, this is the only edge-to-edge tiling of the sphere by $12$ congruent pentagons.
-The second tiling is the first of Figure \ref{platonic_subdivision}.
+The second tiling is the second of Figure \ref{subdivision_tiling}, and Figure \ref{cube_oct}.
+The third tiling is the third of Figure \ref{subdivision_tiling}.